Migrating from Anaconda¶

 - Export the installed Packages into a yml

-conda env export -n <env-name> > <env-name>.yml
+conda env export -n <env-name> --no-builds > <env-name>.yml

 Make sure your yml doesn't use the defaults channel but conda-forge instead